Reading for Life, Not Status

 Good.

-That belongs under Lifelong Learning because learning is not just collecting information.
+This page is part of Tenet 11: Lifelong Learning, because lifelong learning is not just collecting information.
 It is staying open to life.

 Reading Is Not Just Self-Improvement